hyraxbio/hyraxAbif/README.md

  - Hyrax.Abi.Read: Module for parsing an existing AB1
  - Hyrax.Abi.Write: Module for generating a minimal AB1 from a given FASTA input

-For a detailed overview of the code see *TODO*
+For a detailed overview of the code see *TODO* and the haddock documentation *TODO*

-For now the terminal app (Main.hs) is the best starting point to understanding the code
+For now the terminal app (Main.hs) serves as an example and the best starting point to understand the code